vibexcode/prime/README.md

 Exploratory visualizations and regression analyses related to square-centered symmetric prime pairs are provided in the `analysis/` directory for transparency and reproducibility.

+## Exploratory Analysis Code

+This directory contains exploratory scripts used to visualize and analyze square-centered symmetric prime pairs.

+The scripts are provided for transparency and reproducibility.
+They do not implement or propose a predictive or generative model.

+The regression analyses are descriptive only and are intended to illustrate central tendencies under specific selection criteria.

 ## Usage
 ### Option 1: Run directly